-The 45th meeting of the Board of Directors of the Institut Pasteur International Network (Korea): focus on biotechnology
+The 45th meeting of the Board of Directors of the Institut Pasteur International Network (Korea): focus on biotechnology (2) (1)

 The 45th meeting of the Board of Directors of the Institut Pasteur International Network took place from 24 to 26 September 2012 at the Institut Pasteur of Korea.
-On this occasion, a full day was dedicated to an international scientific symposium entitled "Unsatisfied Medical Needs and Technological Innovation".
+A full day was dedicated to an international scientific symposium on "Unsatisfied Medical Needs and Technological Innovation".

-Institut Pasteur of Montevideo: act II
+Institut Pasteur of Montevideo: act II 📧